Abdulahi-1/TriviaApp-Part2/README.md

-# Trivia_Part2
+# Trivia_IOS_Part2

 Submitted by: Abdulahi Abdi

-Trivia is an app that allows users to answer multiple choice questions pulled from a trivia API, track their score, and reset the game to try new questions
+Trivia_IOS is an app that allows users to answer multiple choice questions pulled from a trivia API, track their score, and reset the game to try new questions

 Time spent: 6 hours spent in total